cecrandell/excel/Section 14: Working with an Excel List/README.md

 - Select the months of the year and then Excel will sort accordingly.

+- - On Mac, Excel is not configured to handle custom sorts outside of the default custom sorts.

 ## Filter an Excel List Using the AutoFilter Tool

 - To filter your list, select a cell in one of the columns of data you want to filter by, then select the "Data" tab in the ribbon, and click the "Filter" icon.
 Doing so inserts drop down icons next to each of our column headers.